Kite Symphony

 “Lange, better known as Helado Negro, teams with the visual artist Kristi Sword for a sprawling and inspired project paying tribute to the Marfa, Texas sky.” – Pitchfork

 Kite Symphony is a multidisciplinary exhibition by Roberto Carlos Lange and Kristi Sword.
-The project features a series of drawings called Radio Telescope.
-Two films, one experimental piece called Star Scores, will be scored live during the Big Ears festival, and a film documenting sculptural interventions during their time in Marfa, Texas.
+The project features a series of drawings called Radio Telescope and two films: an experimental visual music piece called Star Scores, which will be scored live during the Big Ears festival, and a film documenting sculptural interventions from their time in Marfa, Texas.
 Sound is the throughline between these diverse elements of this long-term project.
 Lange is a musician (widely known as Helado Negro), Sword is a visual artist, and Kite Symphony is an extension of their collaborative practice where they create work at the intersection of music, performance, and visual art.
-Parts of the film were originally commissioned by Ballroom Marfa and organized by Sarah Melendez.
+Parts of the two films were originally commissioned by Ballroom Marfa, organized by Sarah Melendez, and the ICA Boston, organized by Shane Silverstein.

 Roberto Carlos Lange also known as Helado Negro is a South Florida native, born to Ecuadorian immigrants, and based in North Carolina.
 Through his music as Helado Negro he sings in English and Spanish creating compositions that straddle ambient bolero abstract lyrical songs to more body moving electro-acoustic rhythmic pieces.
 His art practice shares parts of his sonic qualities of Helado Negro but involves films, installations and collaboration.
 In 2019, he received a United States Artists Fellowship in Music and a Grants to Artists award in Music from the Foundation for Contemporary Arts.
 Helado Negro released his new album PHASOR in 2024 on 4AD.